 Assuming that you already have an existing account (for example Savings) where you track your transfers coming from and going to your other accounts, the first thing you need to do is to find out what is the opening balance of this account.
-Please open the account for edit (see Manage Accounts and Groups tutorial for more information) to find this number.
+Please open the account for edit (see Account basics tutorial for more information) to find this number.

 Now you need to insert your assets.
 This may be a very time consuming task, especially if you have a very diverse portfolio, but unfortunately there is no way to easily automate it.
 Make sure you enter diligently all your buys and sells with correct amount, commission, symbol and date.